Skip to main content

 The Third World Liberation Strike at Sather Gate. (image source)

 These decades were transformative for Berkeley and the world.
 Berkeley went from a quiet college town to one of the centers of diffuse social uprisings.
-These mass social movements included the Free Speech Movement, the Black Panthers, the hippie counterculture, an increase in interest in Maoist thought and radical communism, the Third World Liberation Front (TWLF), and women's liberation.
+These mass social movements included the Free Speech Movement, the hippie counterculture, an increased interest in communism and anti-capitalist insurgency, feminist organization and direct action, and the Third World Liberation Front (TWLF).

 "During our 10 week [TWLF] strike, I would go to the four co-ops on Ridge Road during dinner and address the students about the strike."